News, views and insights.

 Adler, Cohen, Harvey, Wakeman and Guekguezian LLP is always striving to advance the practice of law within our diverse areas of specialty.
 This section of our website is devoted to sharing news and accomplishments with clients, colleagues and other interested parties.

-The firm is pleased to announce that Ellen Epstein Cohen was inducted as a Fellow of the American College of Trial Lawyers in September, 2016.
-The induction ceremony took place recently before an audience of approximately 800 persons during the Annual Meeting of the College in Philadelphia, Pennsylvania.
+The firm is pleased to announce that Bernie Guekguezian was inducted as a Fellow of the American College of Trial Lawyers in September, 2019.
 Founded in 1950, the College is composed of the best of the trial bar from the United States and Canada.
-Fellowship in the College is extended by invitation only and only after careful investigation, to those experienced trial lawyers of diverse backgrounds, who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.
+Fellowship in the College is extended by invitation only and after careful investigation, to those experienced trial lawyers of diverse backgrounds, who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.
 Lawyers must have a minimum of fifteen years trial experience before they can be considered for Fellowship.
 Membership in the College cannot exceed one percent of the total lawyer population of any state or province.
 There are currently approximately 5800 members in the United States and Canada, including active Fellows, Emeritus Fellows, Judicial Fellows (those who ascended to the bench after their induction) and Honorary Fellows.
 The College maintains and seeks to improve the standards of trial practice, professionalism, ethics, and the administration of justice through education and public statements on important legal issues relating to its mission.
 The College strongly supports the independence of the judiciary, trial by jury, respect for the rule of law, access to justice, and fair and just representation of all parties to legal proceedings.
 The College is thus able to speak with a balanced voice on important issues affecting the legal profession and the administration of justice.
+Bernie is the second partner of Adler Cohen to be inducted to the ACTL.
+Ellen Epstein Cohen was inducated as a Fellow in September 2016.

 Adler Cohen congratulates the Sig Adler Lung Cancer Research Fund, recently recognized by The Mass General Cancer Center as one of "The One Hundred" for 2016.
 "The One Hundred" is an awareness and fundraising initiative that celebrates hope in the cancer community by recognizing 100 amazing individuals or groups around the globe whose commitment to the fight against cancer inspires us all to take action.
 The Sig Adler Lung Cancer Research Fund was established in 2007 to honor one of our firm's founding partners, Sig Adler, and to further the groundbreaking cancer research being performed everyday at MGH.